-Get into the habit of cleaning your baby’s mouth every day.
+To give your child the best chance of healthy teeth, you need to make sure to get into the habit of cleaning your baby’s mouth every day.
 Healthy habits lead to good dental health for your child.
+Here are some ways to keep your baby’s teeth healthy.
 Keep in mind healthy baby teeth help with eating properly, proper jaw development, guiding adult teeth into place (permanent teeth can shift if a baby tooth is lost), speaking clearly and a confident smile.

 You should clean your baby’s mouth twice a day by gently brushing the gum pads to ease teething pain.
 You can use a facecloth that has been dampened by warm water for this.
 This will help your baby become accustomed to the routine of regular mouth care and make life easier later on.